topjohnwu/magisk-module-installer/README.md

 # **crontab**
 ## Description
-My work : use "crond -c /data/crontabs " to change path How to use crontab command in /data/crontabs/root
+My work : use "crond -c /data/crontabs " to change path \n How to use\n crontab command in /data/crontabs/root   \n crontab examples:
-  crontab examples:
   Every 5 minutes to log date
   */5 * * * * 	date >sdcard/log.txt